Post 18 Pathways

 In order to help them make the right decisions, students also have access to personalised advice and guidance, from both their Form Tutor and the Post-16 Guidance Manager.
 Sixth form students can also request a meeting with an independent qualified careers advisor, who provides impartial advice and guidance; these appointments are allocated based on need.

-Approximately 85% of our sixth form students apply to university through UCAS.
+Approximately 80% of our sixth form students apply to university through UCAS.
 Therefore a considerable emphasis is placed on this process, which begins in the spring term of Year 12.
 We have a great deal of experience in supporting the UCAS process and take great pride in helping students ensure that their applications are as strong as possible.
 As a result, we have an excellent track record of students securing places for high demand, competitive courses, with the vast majority of students receiving the offers they aspire to.
-Students who choose not to apply to university receive more tailored support to help them source and secure the opportunities they desire.

 Entry to both Higher Education and the job market are more competitive than ever before.
 Whatever students’ chosen routes, they will need to be proactive and ultimately aim to obtain the best possible examination results in order to persuade institutions or employers to accept them.